 Multiple stakeholders cited a lack of affordable, accessible transportation as one of the most significant barriers that underserved Baltimore City residents face in accessing primary care services.
 Though FQHCs and similar providers in a large city like Baltimore are often located near bus routes, one stakeholder noted that a patient may have to take two or three different buses to reach a clinic.
-Both cost and travel time were highlighted as barriers to the use of public transportation to the use of public transportation.
+Both cost and travel time were highlighted as barriers to the use of public transportation.